-Big hearted, aspiring author, reluctant gardener, arrogant and stubborn, a champion for the disadvantaged; there must be at least 1001 descriptions you could use to try and describe me.
-And to be honest, they probably still wouldn’t capture my essence entirely.
-In my case a picture does not describe a thousand words.
+Big-hearted, aspiring author, a reluctant gardener, arrogant and stubborn, a champion for the disadvantaged; there must be at least 1001 descriptions you could use to try and describe me.
+And to be honest, they still wouldn’t capture my essence entirely.
+In my case, a picture does not describe a thousand words.

-But here’s a few word’s that actually do get quite close to the mark.
+But here’s a few word’s which do get quite close to the mark.

 Of course, no one really wants to be described in these terms.
 So while I don’t revel in my non-conformity to social norms, equally, I don’t shy away from them either.
 I am who I am, and I live comfortably in that surety.

 When you are trying to peddle your writing – there’s a certain dichotomy about how you describe yourself.
-Will people buy a book from a person self described as a right bastard?
+Will people buy a book or story from a person self-described as a right bastard?
 (Not me – I assure you).
-Will people buy a book from someone who sold their soul to the devil barely three months after their first communion?
-(Not me either).
+Will you buy a book from someone who sold their soul to the devil barely three months after their first communion?
+(Not me).

-So, perhaps that is why authors biographies are so brief and non descriptive – I guess writers are trying to protect themselves against the most perceptive of their prospective readers.
-Protecting themselves against prying eyes and minds, and value judgments people might slap on them.
+Perhaps this is why authors biographies are so brief and non-descriptive – could it be that writers are trying to protect themselves against the most perceptive of their prospective readers.
+Protecting themselves against prying eyes and minds, and the value judgments people might slap on them.
 I don’t care, and neither should you.

 But there is another more likely possibility and that is people don’t really care; they don’t really mind who they buy books from.
-The story, the characters, the plot, all paramount and so they should be!
+The story, the characters, the plot, are both paramount and so they should be!

 So that said, let the reading begin!